vwkd/code-system/src/general/monomorphism.md

 ## Introduction

-- ability of identifier to represent only one concrete composite data type
+- ability of identifier to represent only one concrete data type
 - is called specialized
 - opposite of polymorphism